- Private residential tenancies

 If a local council thinks rents are rising too much in a certain area, they can apply to Scottish Ministers to have that area designated as a 'rent pressure zone'.

-This means a cap (a maximum limit) is set on how much rents are allowed to increase for existing tenants each year in that area.
+This means a cap (a maximum limit) is set on how much rents are allowed to increase each year in that area for existing tenants who have a private residential tenancy.

 Local councils can apply to have an area turned into a rent pressure zone if they can prove that: